 The current system used in Minnesota to address animal neglect and cruelty is complaint-based: a person must see the inhumane conditions and report the cruelty or neglect to authorities.
 Law enforcement may then decide to investigate and pursue a case, and a prosecutor may choose to take the case.

 Animal anti-cruelty laws kick in after the cruelty occurs -- if someone files a complaint and if action is taken.
 Regulation is preventative, allowing authorities to legally enter the property and inspect breeding facilities so conditions can be assessed and cruelty can be prevented before it occurs.
 Relying solely on reporting, cruelty investigations and prosecution are time-consuming and costly for local law enforcement, animal control, nonprofit animal shelters, rescue organizations, and the courts.
 Regulation is a more efficient use of resources.

 Many breeders are not paying the required State sales tax on the puppies and kittens sold resulting in millions of dollars of lost revenue to the State.

 Because our neighboring states (Wisconsin, Iowa and Nebraska) all having breeder regulation laws on the books, Minnesota could become a “safe haven” for inhumane breeders.

-S.F.
-36 and H.F.
-84 address the core problem, work hand-in-hand with existing Minnesota anti-cruelty laws, and have strong support by a large coalition of humane societies, rescue groups, animal control, humane agents, veterinarians, and citizens from across the State.
+The bill addresses the core problem, works hand-in-hand with existing Minnesota anti-cruelty laws, and has strong support by a large coalition of humane societies, rescue groups, animal control, humane agents, veterinarians, and citizens from across the State.
 The goal of breeder regulation is healthy and safe dogs and cats.